Kotti/Kotti/docs/first_steps/tut-1.rst

 .. code-block:: bash

-  bin/paster create -t kotti_addon kotti_mysite
+  bin/paster create -t kotti kotti_mysite

 Running this command, it will ask us a number of questions.
 Hit enter for every question to accept the defaults.